kevinyswong/kevinyswong.github.io/index.md

   </span>

   <br>

+  Are we convinced of the principles we have, or are they merely performative?
+Can we defend our convictions from multiple vantages, against repeated, sustained assault from some malicious nemesis, and can these convictions stand the test of time, or are they only skin-deep, aligning with virtue insofar as they procur benefit from the prevailing attitudes of the times?

   I wish to emphasize that actions leading to effective social change may not evoke good feelings.
 Whether it is affirmative action or another social policy